 XBiotech Inc. (XBiotech or the Company) was incorporated in Canada on March 22, 2005.
 XBiotech USA, Inc., a wholly-owned subsidiary of the Company, was incorporated in Delaware, United States in November 2007.
+XBiotech Germany GmbH, a wholly-owned subsidiary of the Company, was incorporated in Germany in January 2014.
+XBiotech Germany GmbH was dissolved in February 2023.
 The Company's headquarters are located in Austin, Texas.